costumer service

 Meditating is proven to help us control our behavior.
 Rather than acting out of an emotional response, we can train our brain through meditative practices to react calmly, rationally, and more meaningfully.
 These cognitive states that we can learn to get into help to reduce stress and cellular aging.
 From improving gut health, to reducing symptoms of mental illnesses, there are many studies diving into the fascinating longevity-related benefits of meditation.

 One of the most interesting ones I’ve come across lately explains how meditation may actually keep your cells young.
 By increasing the levels of DHEA and decreasing cortisol, meditation decreases oxidative stress.
 This promotion of what is called “miotic cell longevity” may contribute to the protection of lengthy telomeres.
 Telomeres are the protective caps of your chromosomes that are used as a biomarker for chronological age.
 Every time your cells reproduce, the caps can become weaker, allowing your chromosomes to unravel and contribute to faster aging.
-You can learn more about protecting your telomeres in the podcast, Lifespan, by Harvard scientist, Dr. David Sinclair.
+You can learn more about protecting your telomeres in the podcast, Lifespan, by Dr. David Sinclair.

 A controlled study led by Tonya Jacobs at the University of California-Davis on mindfulness meditation resulted in participants with 30% more activity of the telomere-repairing enzyme, telomerase.
 Boosting levels of telomerase contributes to reversing the signs of aging, as seen in a recent study done by Harvard.